itteco/redactor-oembed/README.md

                 plugins: ['iframely'],

                 // Setup your iframely endpoint path.
 The sample is given for cloud version.
-                oembedEndpoint: 'http://iframe.ly/api/oembed?api_key={YOUR API KEY HERE}'
+                oembedEndpoint: '//iframe.ly/api/oembed?api_key={YOUR API KEY HERE}'
             });
         });
     </script>

-Please, change all links to Redactor and Iframely to your own values.
-The links given here are just for demo purposes.
+Get your Iframely API key at [iframely.com](https://iframely.com).
+You can also point the plugin to the [self-hosted Iframely](https://github.com/itteco/iframely) version.

 ## License & Contributing